WayneRose-95/Data_Collection_Pipeline/README.md

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)

+> The first pre-release version of this project has been released.
+Please see the releases tab

 > The goal of the project is to create a scalable data-pipeline, which runs autonomously within a cloud environment.

 > Technologies Used: